Hypertextual Ultrastructures:

 Hypertextual Ultrastructures: Movement and Containment Among Texts and Hypertexts

-TABLE OF CONTENTS for Chapter 5: Collaboration and Control
+TABLE OF CONTENTS and TAG CLOUD for Chapter 5: Collaboration and Control

 • Models of Collaborative Authorship: Fifteen Ways of Looking at a Hypertext